 Strengthening Resilience Against Cyber Threats: The Cyber Resilience Act

 The Cyber Resilience Act (“CRA”) addresses cybersecurity gaps in products with digital elements by mandating compliance with EU-wide standards.
-Adopted by the Council on October 10, 2024, it establishes obligations for manufacturers, enhances consumer safety, and aligns with other EU regulations to mitigate cyber risks and strengthen resilience.
+Published in the EU’s Official Journal on November 20, 2024, it establishes obligations for manufacturers, enhances consumer safety, and aligns with other EU regulations to mitigate cyber risks and strengthen resilience.

 20.11.2024